 Winchester Science Center opens to the public, acoustically curated by Sustainable Acoustics - here.

 Keep Calm & Carry On | COVID19

-Sustainable Acoustics are working, following Government advice, but remain here for our clients.
+Sustainable Acoustics are open.
+We have evolved robust Covid Safe working on every project, mindful of Government advice.
+We remain here for our clients.
 We are also observing the Joint Guidance on the Impact of COVID-19 on the Practicality and Reliability of Baseline Sound Level Surveying and the Provision of Sound & Noise Impact Assessments By the Association of Noise Consultants [ANC] and the Institute of Acoustics [IOA], read more....

 We work to create healthy soundscapes in and around buildings.
 We also strive to remove the conflicts that acoustics can cause to sustainable design, and adapt our cities and places of work, recuperation, learning, leisure and relaxation to create positive environments.

 We specialise in planning and environmental noise, architecture and building acoustics, vibration, arbitration and litigation covering all types of buildings and environments.

 Every development requires planning permission and the recent change in legislation to the National Planning Guidance places more value on the quality of the soundscape than ever before.
 The licensing regime also enables a balance to be stuck for noise makers and communities, which requires specialist input at times to help achieve that balance.
 A holistic view of development is needed to achieve results that will stand the test of time as useful contributions to a sustainable future, and acoustics plays a part in achieving that.

 The impact of environmental noise has been a major consideration for both developers and planning authorities for some time.
 They can avoid delays in the planning process if they address noise issues before making a planning application, especially where challenging sites can be enhanced.
 There is also the need now to consider how mitigation can enhance the quality of life, something where the reduction of noise, and improvement of soundscape can play a big part.